shawnbrown/datatest/docs/tutorial/querying-data.rst

 Selecting groups of elements is accomplished using a :py:class:`dict` or other mapping type.
-The key specifies how the elements are grouped and the value specifies the fields from which the elements are selected.
+The key specifies how the elements are grouped and the value specifies the fields from which elements are selected.

 For each unique value of column **A**, we select a list of elements from column **B**::